Emmanuel-Imeh/Project-Repo/README.md

 Certbot will guide you through obtaining certificates from Let's Encrypt and automatically update your web server's configuration to use them.

-### HOSTED PUBLIC IP ADDRESS AND IMAGE OF RENDERED PAGE.
+### HOSTED CUSTOM DOMAIN ADDRESS AND IMAGE OF RENDERED PAGE.

 - [Custom Domain](https://emmacloudnative.servehttp.com)
   ![Rendered Page in browser](./WebPage.png)